-To date, only 559 people have gone into space, although rapid advances in technology mean we are getting closer a new era in space tourism
+Rapid advances in technology mean that we're getting closer to a new era in space tourism

 The world’s first space tourist, American entrepreneur Dennis Tito, paid a reported US$20m for a trip to the International Space Station (ISS) in 2001.
 Tito had to work hard to get his place on Russia’s Soyuz spacecraft – he was over 60 and physically could never match the fitness level of a trained cosmonaut.
 But his persistence eventually paid off, and the dream he had held for more than 40 years finally came to fruition as he successfully made it into orbit and spent nearly eight days in space.

 Since then, a further seven space tourists have made flights with Russia from 2001-2009.
 But as NASA retired its shuttle fleet and with the ISS crew size increasing from four to six in 2010, Russia stopped orbital space tourism.
 This gap has given rise to a host of private companies keen to break new ground by taking humans into space.

 Virgin Galactic, a spaceflight company within the Virgin Group in New Mexico, has been developing commercial spaceships with a plan to offer suborbital space flights to space tourists.
 The founder, Richard Branson, initially proposed that there would be a maiden flight by the end of 2009, but soon it became apparent that the date was too ambitious.

 After a series of test flights, eventually, in 2018 the company achieved a major accomplishment when their VSS Unity test vehicle reached the boundary of outer space.
 A year later, it successfully flew to space with a test passenger in the cabin.

 In March 2021, the company revealed the stunning (and shiny) SpaceShip III, which will take a few more test flights and if all goes well, it will start taking tourists to the edge of space next.